Slow Cooker Creamy Tuscan Chicken is the richest, creamiest crockpot meal you will ever eat. And it is so simple to make.

 What To Serve with Tuscan Chicken

-This easy slow cooker chicken recipe is great served over mashed potatoes, white rice, or pasta with a garden salad with Creamy Italian Dressing.
+This easy slow cooker chicken recipe is an elegant and easy meal that is great for serving to company.
+Great served over mashed potatoes, white rice, or pasta with a garden salad with Creamy Italian Dressing.
 Pepperoncini Garlic Bread also goes great with it.
+Lighten it up and keep the carbs low by serving over spaghetti squash.

 How To Store